How many came out of the exodus of Egypt

 The Hebrew text of Exodus 12:41; "about six hundred thousand men on foot, besides women and children" reads "c'shesh me'ot eleph rag'liy hagebariym l'vad mitaph".
 This could also be translated as "about six hundred chiefs (eleph) on foot are the warriors apart from the children".
 We now have a group of warriors that would find the 600 chariots of Pharoah a formidable army.
 If we also assume that each chief (head of the family) included a wife and 5 children we have 6,000 people correlating the previous calculation of descendents from Levi to the exodus.

-By changing the translation of the word "eleph" to chiefs will also fit the census records of numbers.
+By changing the translation of the word "eleph" to chiefs will also fit the census records found in the book of Numbers.

 RSV Numbers 1:21 the number of the tribe of Reuben was forty-six thousand five hundred.